-$1745 Roseate Room, Osprey Room, Eider room, Guillemot room, or Blackburnian room - two twin beds, private bath (dbl occupancy)
+$2190 Osprey Room, Eider room, Blackburnian, or Guillemot room, 2 twin beds, private bathroom (dbl occupancy)

 All participants must be able to walk over uneven terrain for 2 miles.
 Monhegan Island has unimproved trails with hills and rocky outcroppings that require the ability to walk uphill and on a single track trail.

-Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at email@example.com or (843) 340-8673.
+For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at firstname.lastname@example.org or (207) 360-7733.
 Additional information about accommodations can be found on the lodging and frequently asked questions pages.

 Please note that for these programs, there are NO prerequisites, and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!

 Jordan Rutter, Director of Public Relations, American Bird Conservancy